trec-dd/trec-dd-simulation-harness/README.rst

 See trec\_dd/system/ambassador\_cli.py for an example of using the harness from python.

+The harness outputs a runfile, whose path is set in the configuration file.

 To score a runfile (see "Scoring the System"):

 ::

     trec_dd_scorer -c config.yaml run_file_in.txt run_file_scored.json > pretty_table.txt 2> log.txt &

+run_file_in.txt is the run file output by the harness.
+The scorer outputs a scored run file in run_file_scored.json, and scores to stdout.

 This repository also provides a baseline system that randomizes subtopic ordering (see "Example TREC DD Systems").
 In particular this baseline